aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/020_create-spoke-cluster/010-provision-spoke.md

 ### 5. Configure addons

-We will copy the terraform configuration but disable Argo CD since we do not want to deploy it on the spoke cluster:
+We will copy the Terraform configuration but disable Argo CD since we do not want to deploy it on the spoke cluster:

 ```bash
 cp ~/environment/hub/terraform.tfvars ~/environment/spoke/terraform.tfvars
 sed -i 's/enable_argocd = "true"/enable_argocd = "false"/' ~/environment/spoke/terraform.tfvars
 ```

-### 6. Create terraform workspace & Apply Terraform
+### 6. Create Terraform workspace & Apply Terraform

 Let's create a new staging workspace and initialize our configuration: